Firefox Proxy: How to Use a Proxy in Firefox

 Option #1: Web Proxy

-So far as simplicity is concerned, it doesn't get any easier than a web proxy: All you have to do is visit an appropriate service and input the URL you want to visit, after which a secure proxy connection will be established.
+So far as simplicity is concerned, it doesn't get any easier than a web proxy: All you have to do is visit a website and input the URL you want to visit, after which a secure proxy connection will be established.

 The advantage of this method is that there's nothing to install or configure.
 Depending on the service, you'll also be able to modify a few basic options, such as what to do with scripts or cookies.